ALive-research/Slicer-Liver/Docs/adr/0005-github-actions-ci.md

 extensive caching, eats GitHub Actions minute budget, and is brittle to upstream Slicer build breakages that have nothing to do with Slicer-Liver.
-The pre-built container approach delivers the same slicer-master coverage in a fraction of the time.
+The pre-built container approach delivers the same slicer-main coverage in a fraction of the time.

 ### D. Use a pinned Slicer **release** tarball